whiteclover/Medoly/docs/advanced_tutorial/have_fun_with_kanon.rst

-Customize the kanon inventory name
+Customize the kanon inventory access name
 ----------------------------------------------------------------------

 if you wanna use custom name, adding the ``access_name`` in the ``bloom`` decorator: